Maayan12k/UniversityCSWork/README.md

       - **Vector Multiplication**: High-performance implementations.
       - **Convolution Operations**: Designed to measure and compare performance under varying conditions.
    - Focuses on performance measurements and optimizations for parallel computation.
+6. **Machine Learning & AI**
+   - Practical experience with machine learning techniques and theory.
+   - Supervised Learning: Implementations of regression, classification, and neural networks.
+   - Unsupervised Learning: Clustering techniques and dimensionality reduction.

 ---

-## The Learning Journey: From Hardware to Algorithms
+## The Learning Journey: From Hardware to Intelligent Systems

 This repository follows a progression from understanding **low-level hardware interactions** in Assembly Language and Computer Architecture to mastering **high-level algorithmic thinking** in Data Structures and Algorithms.
 By working through these areas, I have built a robust foundation in both computer system fundamentals and the design of efficient software solutions.